 How to Start a New Organization

-In order to begin a new student organization and become recognized by the Office of Student Activities, the following steps should be taken:
+In order to begin a new student organization and become recognized by the Office of Student Engagement, the following steps should be taken:

 1. Complete the Request for Student Organization Petition form.